Provincial assemblies of Nepal

 The Provincial Assembly (प्रदेश सभा; Pradesh Sabha) is the unicameral legislative assembly for a federal province of Nepal.

 According to Article 176 of the Constitution of Nepal 2015, following the dissolution of the provincial assembly all the members forming the Provincial Assembly are elected.
 The term for the Provincial Assembly is five years, except when dissolved earlier.

 Candidates for each constituency are chosen by the political parties or stand as independents.
-Each constituency elects one member under the first past the post system of election.
+Each constituency elects one member under the first-past-the-post system of election.
 Since Nepal uses a parallel voting system, voters cast another ballot to elect members through the party-list proportional representation.
-The current constitution specifies that sixty percent of the members should be elected from the first past the post system and forty percent through the party-list proportional representation system.
-Women should account for one third of total members elected from each party and if one-third percentage are not elected, the party that fails to ensure so shall have to elect one-third of total number as women through the party-list proportional representation.
+The current constitution specifies that 60 percent of the members should be elected from the first-past-the-post system and 40 percent through the party-list proportional representation system.
+Women should account for one-third of the total members elected from each party and if one-third percentage are not elected, the party that fails to ensure so shall have to elect one-third of the total number as women through the party-list proportional representation.

 A party with an overall majority (more seats than all other parties combined) following an election forms the government.
 If a party has no outright majority, parties can seek to form coalitions.

-The first provincial assembly elections in Nepal was held in two phase on 26 November 2017 and on 7 December 2017.
+The first provincial assembly elections in Nepal were held in two phases, on 26 November 2017 and on 7 December 2017.

-There are 550 provincial seats in all of 7 provinces of Nepal.
-In which 330 (60%) of Provincial seats will be elected through first past the post and 220 (40%) of seats will be elected through proportional representation.
+There are 550 provincial seats in all of the seven provinces of Nepal, in which 330 (60%) of the provincial seats will be elected through first-past-the-post voting and 220 (40%) of seats will be elected through proportional representation.